 Boho chic at its best, this living room belongs to Marie Olsson Nylander and I love it (I adore the whole house in fact).
 Understated, homely, here it is more about creating a home than showcasing a beautiful collection of vintage pieces.
-With its neutral tones, white walls, natural, earthy materials it has a serene feel about it yet it would totally withstand kids running around while you try and chill on that gorgeous sofa or catch up with friends and a cuppa!
-To me that is what a living room should be.
+With its neutral tones, white walls, natural, earthy materials it has a serene feel to it, yet it would totally withstand kids running around while you try and chill on that gorgeous sofa or catch up with friends and a cuppa!
+To me, that is what a living room should be.
 It should be about living…living beautifully.
 Image Credit

-It would be strange for me to choose any living room other than my own as being my dream space.
-I continually tweak and change my own living room and the end wall with the over mantle mirror has become my trademark look – it is my most pinned photo.
-Recently my latest crush has been white painted floorboards so I painted my own to give a whole new look to the ground floor of my cottage.
+It would be strange for me to choose any living room other than my own as my dream space.
+I continually tweak and change my own living room decor, and the end wall with the over mantle mirror has become my trademark look – it is my most pinned photo.
+Recently my latest crush has been white painted floorboards, so I painted my own to give a whole new look to the ground floor of my cottage.
 This room houses my collections of textiles, travels and art.
 It is very personal to me but that is why it is my dream space.
-The left hand sofa was re-upholstered by myself after buying it at auction, the walls are my favourite colours and I find this look very stimulating yet comfortable and cosy.
+The left-hand sofa was reupholstered by myself after buying it at auction, the walls are my favourite colours and I find this look very stimulating, yet comfortable and cosy.

 Scandi Living Rooms

 For me, the living room is more than just a comfy and relaxing space – it also needs to be a multifunctional space where a home-owner can really show their style.
-I think the most important aspect is a comfy sofa and extra seats for guests but a large rug, accent cushions and lighting can quickly brighten up the dullest of rooms.
-I love the clean white background and mix of textures with a yellow accent colour in this Scandinavian living room arrangement.
+I think the most important aspect is a comfy sofa and extra seats for guests, but a large rug, accent cushions, and lighting can quickly brighten up the dullest of rooms.
+I love the clean, white background and the mix of textures with a yellow accent colour in this Scandinavian living room arrangement.
 The additional fireplace and wall art is the cherry on top!
 Image Credit

 What I most like about this huge living space is the combination of industrial and Scandinavian style.
-There are so many contrasts in this living room which create a very interesting and inspiring picture.
+There are so many contrasts throughout this living room decor which create a very interesting and inspiring picture.
 Raw and soft go hand in hand with dark colours and light accents.
-Not to mention the playful touches like the climb rope, the iconic rocking chair and mix-matched cushions on the couch.
-And to finish it all a movable pallette with greens.
+Not to mention the playful touches like the climb rope, the iconic rocking chair and mix-matched cushions on the couch – and to finish it all, a movable palette with greens.
 This living room is a striking example of masculinity meeting femininity to create a warm and clean living room.
 Image Credit

 With a stunning log burner and curved dormer window providing the wow factor, this living room has been sparely and sympathetically furnished to let these speak.
 The black of the stove is balanced on the other side of the room by the low hanging black lamp and the Hoof side table.
 A rug and sofa, in neutral shades, and minimal but striking artwork, are combined with a few personal objects to add interest, and a green pouffe and plants echo the greenery of the trees beyond the window.
 The whole look is one of effortless but cosy minimalism.
 Nothing more is added than needed to achieve the perfect balance of beauty and functionality – something I am still striving for in my own home.
 Image Credit

 This living space, created by SJB Interiors, is delicately curated through the use of exquisite furniture, accessories and lighting from the world’s top suppliers, accentuated by the abundance of natural light within the room and luxurious finishes.
-The key to successful living space is comfort, texture and dynamism – created through contrast and focus on white space.
-An envy-inducing space which encourages relaxation and tranquillity, create this with a few large square-shape neutral cushions and a mix of hydrangeas and peonies scattered throughout the room combined with a soft Scandi-inspired rug beneath your feet.
+The key to a successful living space is comfort, texture and dynamism – created through contrast and focus on white space.
+An envy-inducing space which encourages relaxation and tranquillity, create this look with a few large square-shaped neutral cushions and a mix of hydrangeas and peonies scattered throughout the room, combined with a soft Scandi-inspired rug beneath your feet.

 Colourful Living Rooms

 When I saw this room it immediately caught my attention with its unusual colour combinations and an unconventional use of paint.
-I like the fact that blue colour on one wall is applied on the bottom side and on the top on the neighboring.
+I like the fact that blue colour on one wall is applied on the bottom side, and on the top of the neighbouring.
 This trick makes the room feel airy and spacious, while at the same time provides enough colour not to look boring.
 I also love the wardrobe with black triangles – I think it is an easy and fun idea for a DIY project.
 Image Credit

 This living room in Wandsworth by Suna Interior Design is the perfect combination of quirky and inviting.
 This space is all about the mood, with dark, rich tones and individually selected pieces that make a real statement.
 The collectable model of Battersea Powerstation and the artworks reference the locale: Wandsworth.
 The combination of textures such as the concrete coffee table, leather sofa and soft velvet punch-button chair create an edgy juxtaposition.
 While the palette of blue, tan leather, grey and black is striking and sophisticated with an urban, metropolitan feel.

-I have been in love with this living room since it first appeared in Domino magazine in August 2008.
-It belongs to Gallery owner and entrepeneur Katie Ukrops from Richmond Virginia.
+I have been in love with this living room since it first appeared in Domino Magazine in August 2008.
+It belongs to gallery owner and entrepreneur, Katie Ukrops, from Richmond, Virginia.
 I am always drawn to pastels but they can be so tricky to use effectively in a “grown-up” way.
 Katie nailed it!
 The pale pinks and soft aqua blues have been my springboard decorating go-to template to this day.

 Mid-Century Modern Living Rooms